-The Dowel Delta kite this time, in contrast to the 2-Skewer version flown recently.
-Despite a weather site showing 1kph gusting to 2kph(!), the neighbor's palm fronds were indicating differently.
-Not much out there, but certainly plenty for the ultra-light-wind Dowel Delta!
+It's the MBK Dowel Delta kite this time, in contrast to the 2-Skewer Series version flown recently.
+Despite a weather site showing 1 kph gusting to 2 kph (!), the neighbor's palm fronds were indicating differently.
+There wasn't much out there, but it would certainly be plenty for the ultra-light-wind Dowel Delta!

 Aren and I walked down to the local small park and it wasn't long before the kite was rigged and airborne.
-A gentle gust provided ample lift to get the pale-orange craft up past tree-top height.
-Once there, staying up was fairly straight-forward.
+A gentle gust provided ample lift to get the pale-orange craft up past treetop height.
+Once there, staying up was fairly straightforward.

-At one point, the kite was pressured into doing a very large, slow and graceful loop to the left.
-Fortunately, I happened to be one step ahead so a safe clearance from the nearest tall tree was assured!
+At one point, the kite was pressured into doing a very large, slow, and graceful loop to the left.
+Fortunately, I happened to be one step ahead, so a safe clearance from the nearest tall tree was assured!
 After passing within a couple of meters of the grass, the kite soared high once more.

-After bringing the Delta down and attaching a short length of electrical tape to the end of the tip-tail, another launch was effected.
-This time the big pale Delta performed admirably, holding station much more easily.
+After bringing the delta down and attaching a short length of electrical tape to the end of the tip-tail, another launch was effected.
+This time the big pale delta performed admirably, holding station much more easily.
 Despite the changes in wind speed, the air seemed very smooth.
 Minutes would go by with the kite almost parked stationary at a high line angle.
 Wonderful stuff!

 Kids Delighted With Dowel Delta

 My Aren (9) and a friend of his were with me, while we flew at the grounds of a local school.
 They had a couple of flying toys, while mine was the Dowel Delta kite!
-The Delta jumped into the air very readily since a gusty breeze was blowing.
-A quick check with the wind meter revealed an average speed of just over 8kph and gusts to 18kph.
+The delta jumped into the air very readily since a gusty breeze was blowing.
+A quick check with the wind meter revealed an average speed of just over 8 kph and gusts to 18 kph.

-After this, I let out the 50 pound line to 90 meters (300 feet) and spent a pleasant few minutes just watching the kite soaring past the mottled cloudy background of the sky.
-The light-wind Delta was straining at times, since the wind was probably gusting over 20kph up there.
+After this, I let out the 50-pound line to 90 meters (300 feet) and spent a pleasant few minutes just watching the kite soaring past the mottled cloudy background of the sky.
+The light-wind delta was straining at times, since the wind was probably gusting over 20 kph up there.
 However, the kite was still responding to every small change in the breeze's speed and direction.